status-im/specs/docs/stable/6-payloads.md

 ### SyncInstallationPublicChat

-`SyncInstallationPublicChat` message is used to synchronize in a best-effort the public chats to other devices.
+The node uses `SyncInstallationPublicChat` message to synchronize in a best-effort the public chats to other devices.

 ```protobuf
 message SyncInstallationPublicChat {